 The City may issue general obligation bonds for the acquisition and improvement of real property subject to the approval of the voters voting on the bond proposition.
-In accordance with all relevant provisions of law, the City is obligated to levy ad valorem taxes upon all property within the City subject to taxation by the City, without limitation of rate or amount (except with respect to certain personal property that is taxed at limited rates), for the payment of all outstanding general obligation bonds and the interest thereon.
-Amounts levied for the payment of debt service on the City's outstanding general obligation bonds may not be used except to pay debt service on those bonds.
+In accordance with all relevant provisions of law, the City is obligated to levy ad valorem taxes upon all property within the City subject to taxation by the City, without limitation of rate or amount (except with respect to certain personal property that is taxed at limited rates), for the payment of all outstanding general obligation bonds may not be used except to pay debt service on the City's outstanding general obligation bonds may not be used except to pay debt service on those bonds.
 The City is obligated to direct the County to collect such ad valorem taxes in such amounts and at such times as is necessary to ensure the timely payment of debt service on the general obligation bonds.